Resolving the "Hard Problems" of Science

 A Resonance Academy Elective from Faculty Member

 Can we understand and explain the origins of the Universe?
 What processes give rise to the structure and dynamics that are observed?
 Are there natural ordering principles driving the evolution and development of the universe?
 What is our place in the Cosmos?
 What role does consciousness play?
-These big questions will be explored, rendering a global synthesis in which there is a unified model: from cosmogenesis to consciousness.
+These big questions are explored, rendering a global synthesis in which there is a unified model: from cosmogenesis to consciousness.

 Lifetime Elective Access: